An Attempt at Exhausting Oneself

 Develop your Taxonomy

+With your collected material in hand, develop the organizational structure for your website.
+How will you categorize, index, and present this inventory?
+Your taxonomy is not neutral—it reveals your values, priorities, and understanding of the material.
 Think about whether you will organize chronologically or thematically, hierarchically or flatly.
 Consider how visitors will move through your material and what connections or patterns you want to reveal—or obscure.
-Your organizational system might be linear, allowing visitors to progress through your documentation in a predetermined order, or it might be rhizomatic, offering multiple entry points and pathways through the same content.
+Your organizational system might be linear, letting visitors progress in a predetermined order, or rhizomatic, offering multiple entry points through the same content.
 The structure you choose will shape what can be seen and understood.

-Step 4, Weeks 4-5
+Step 5, Weeks 4-5

 Design without Designing

+Create the visual and interactive language of your website without using graphic design software.
+The spirit of this assignment is amateurish in the best sense—it seeks to break free from the polished aesthetics of professional web design and social media platforms.
 Your design decisions should emerge from the materiality of HTML and CSS themselves, the constraints of the 10MB file size, the nature of your content and taxonomy, and the methods available to you without JavaScript.
 Consider typography as a primary design element—font choices, sizes, spacing, and line length all shape how your content is read.
 Think about color and contrast, layout and composition, rhythm and pacing as information unfolds across the page.
 How do these elements relate to the content itself?

-Step 5, Weeks 6-7
+Step 6, Weeks 6-7

 Build and Refine

+Develop your website using HTML and CSS.
+Remember that the entire website must be 10MB at most.
+Pay attention to clean, well-structured HTML and efficient CSS without unnecessary redundancy.
+Optimize file sizes for images or other assets, and test functionality across different screen sizes.
 Think about how visitors enter and navigate your website and how the interface guides—or doesn’t guide—reading and exploration.
 The relationship between interface and content matters.
 Consider moments of surprise, friction, or revelation.
 Pay close attention to microtypography and detail: line length, leading, and spacing; hierarchy and emphasis; link styling and hover states; margins, padding, and negative space.
-Even an amateur website is fundamentally a graphic artifact, and your interface influences the reading and understanding of your content.
+Even an amateur website is a graphic artifact, and your interface shapes how the content is read.

-Step 6, Week 8
+Step 7, Week 8

 Final Presentation

 Show your website to the class during a 12-minute presentation.
-Address what you chose to document and why, how your constraint or system shaped what you observed, and what you discovered through the process of systematic observation.
+Address what you chose to document and why, how your constraint or system shaped what you observed, and what you discovered through systematic observation.
 Discuss how the technical and size constraints affected your design decisions and what your website reveals—or conceals—about the infra-ordinary of your life.
 Be prepared to discuss how your approach differs from social media documentation and the gap between what you intended to create and what emerged through the process.

 Learning Goals

-- Overcome constraints by pushing the limits of what is possible, without fear of failure.
+4. Overcome constraints by pushing the limits of what is possible, without fear of failure.

 Readings